 United Nations Sustainable Development Goal (SDG) Societal Impact Strategy (Standard 1) Outcomes Related to Curriculum (Standard 4) Outcomes Related to Scholarship (Standard 8) Outcomes Related to Internal and External Initiatives and/or Activities (Standard 9) 1 - No Poverty The school has chosen reduction of poverty for its area of societal impact.
 See strategic plan for details.
-300 students in past three years have completed a service learning course in entrepreneurship and microfinance.
-Many of these students go on to participate in the KEY Challenge.
-Faculty published a monograph on sustainable models, inclusion, and well-being.
+300 learners in past three years have completed a service learning course in entrepreneurship and microfinance.
+Many of these learners go on to participate in the KEY Challenge.
+Four faculty collaborated to publish a widely disseminated monograph on sustainable models, inclusion, and well-being.
 Also, Dr. Liu published a widely disseminated book that applies business methods to mitigate poverty in developing countries.
-During the annual 5-day KEY Challenge, professors, students, and alumni stayed in a local village and helped people brand, commercialize, and sell their coffee beans, increasing average income by over a quarter.
+During the annual 5-day KEY Challenge, professors, learners, and alumni stayed in a local village and helped people brand, commercialize, and sell their coffee beans, increasing average income by over a quarter.